skijbal/ytdlp2STRM/README.md

 # Clone and run docker build.
 The Dockerfile and youtube.py files have been modified.
 This will pull the most current yt-dlp and install Deno.
-Docker file -> added Deno
+* Docker file -> added Deno
-youtube.py -> prefers English audio since it wasn't working via GUI.
+* youtube.py -> prefers English audio since it wasn't working via GUI.
+* I've had good success in bridge mode.

 Below this text is a copy from the fork.